alexabauer/R-tutorials/map_tutorial/README.md

 As always, I am using relative file paths, but you could use an absolute file path instead.

 And that’s it.
 You are done!
-I hope you are happy with your map, and that you learnt something new while following along!
+I hope you are happy with your map and that you learned something new while following along!

 # Acknowledgements